-By letter dated May 23, 2013, the NRC staff requested additional information regarding instrument channel accuracy (RAI-7).
-In its letter dated July 22, 2013, the licensee stated that the requested information was not yet available and it anticipates submitting this information in the February 2014, 6-month status report.
+The NRC staff notes the information regarding accuracy of the SFP level instrumentation is not currently available for review.
+In its letter dated October 14, 2013, the licensee indicated it will provide the information to the staff in the August 2014 6-month status report, or sooner if available.
 The staff has identified this request as: